tock/tock/doc/reference/trd-non-xip.md

 Traditional embedded systems use execute-in-place (XIP) flash to both store program code and to enable executing that program code.
-However, newer hardware designs, particularly those in security-focused settings, do not include any XIP flash storage.
-These platforms, subsequently referred to as "non-xip", only execute instructions stored in volatile RAM.
+However, newer hardware designs, particularly those integrated into a system-on-chip alongside an application processor, do not include executable persistent storage.
+These platforms, subsequently referred to as "non-xip", can only execute instructions stored in volatile RAM.
 All executable code must be stored in external nonvolatile storage, loaded into RAM, and then executed.